-Techniques for drawing and editing entrances are similar to the techniques for drawing and editing all places on YME.
+Techniques for drawing and editing entrances to buildings are similar to the techniques for drawing and editing all places on the YME.
 See sections:

-Entrance points mark entrances to buildings.
-Do not draw entrances into territories as Entrance-type items.
+- Building entrance points correspond to building entrances.
+Do not draw entrances into territories as items of the Building entrance type.

-Draw the entrance point on a building's polygon (for exceptions, see section 3).
+- Draw the entrance point on the building's polygon (for exceptions, see section 3).

 Inside an arch (located within a building polygon).